William Stewart Rose: Life

 Rose was born the second son of George Rose of Cuffnells near Lyndhurst in Hampshire, a senior civil servant and MP, and his wife Theodora Duer; George Henry Rose was his elder brother.
 He was educated at Hyde Abbey School under Charles Richards, and Eton College.
 He matriculated at St John's College, Cambridge in 1794, leaving without a degree, and entered Lincoln's Inn in 1796.
 He was uncle to Hugh Rose, 1st Baron Strathnairn, Sir William Rose and the Countess of Morton.

 Rose was successively appointed Surveyor of Green-wax Monies (1797–1800), Clerk of Pleas at the Exchequer (1797–1837) and Reading Clerk to the House of Lords (1800–1824).
 He was also the Member of Parliament (MP) for Christchurch from 1796 to 1800, partnering his father.
 His post as Clerk of Pleas was considered by William Cobbett to be a sinecure; and Nathaniel Wraxall saw Rose's appointments as an example of his father's nepotism.
 In any case Rose treated all his posts as sinecures.

+In 1803 he became Major-Commandant of the Prince of Wales's New Forest Rangers, one of the Volunteer corps formed after the breakdown of the Peace of Amiens.
+In 1809 the unit was incorporated into the South-West Hampshire Local Militia based at Romsey and commanded by the future Prime Minister Lord Palmerston, who was Secretary at War.
+Rose retained his position as major in the regiment.

 During 1814–5 Rose travelled in continental Europe, while Napoleon was on Elba.
 On this trip he suffered an attack of apoplexy in Verona, reported in a letter of Countess of Albany to Ugo Foscolo, saying he had lost the use of one side, and had gone to the baths at Abano Terme.
 Rose helped Foscolo come to the United Kingdom in 1816, enlisting the support of Stratford Canning.
 In 1817 Rose went to the Veneto, for about a year.

 Suffering a stroke in 1824, Rose retired on a pension from his House of Lords post.
 He suffered from paralytic attacks.
 In these years he lived in Brighton.
 He had London visitors, and a friend in the Rev. Charles Townsend (1789–1870), a minor poet, curate at Brighton then St Peter's Church, Preston, from 1837 rector at Kingston-by-the-Sea: Townsend wrote the brief memoir for the 1864 edition of Rose's Ariosto translation.
 Charles Macfarlane, an admirer who became a friend, met Rose at an evening in Brighton given by Horace Smith in 1827.

 Henry Crabb Robinson's diary records Rose at a breakfast given by Samuel Rogers, 6 January 1834: "a deaf and rheumatic man, who looks prematurely old".
 Eventually there was a mental decline: according to Rogers, Rose was an imbecile by the time of his death in Brighton, on 29 April 1843.